Motion to Take Note

 The Government must ensure that the UK has secure energy supplies that are consistently reliable, affordable to the lowest cost and clean from global warming emissions.
 This inevitably means that there will be trade-offs on the balance, while the UK has to manage the fundamental transition to a low-carbon economy.
 The committee is right to examine that in detail.

 The Government have to maintain a consistency of approach, a stability in policy framework and a compatibility of policy goals.
-The answers need to recognise the imperative need to tackle climate change, maintaining investor confidence to support the massive task ahead, phasing out old technologies as new, innovative, low-carbon industries emerge.
+The answers need to recognise the imperative need to tackle climate change, maintaining investor confidence to support the massive task ahead, and phasing out old technologies as new, innovative, low-carbon industries emerge.

 In sharing the two key challenges in the report—security of supply and the cost on consumers and businesses—I would like to raise some inconsistencies of approach, not in the report but in government policy, which could result in contradictions.

 The report mentions development of interconnectors, and several noble Lords have asked questions on the security of interconnector supply.
 At the moment, there are five interconnectors able to supply up to 4% of capacity, and additional ones could double this over the foreseeable future.
 Interconnectors can obviously act as an insurance regarding supply.
 On EU insistence, they are included in the capacity market, but the energy exchanges of these interconnectors are not calculated or included in monitoring supply margins.
 What interpretations need to be given to the narrowing of supply margins if interconnectors are not included?
 If supply through interconnectors is not included in the critical margins, should we be less concerned at the tightening of supply?
 How secure can they be in the context of being available, not necessarily at times of peak demand but, more importantly, at critical capacity margins?
-What will be the position and costs regarding access to international supplies on Brexit, should the UK leave the internal energy market?
+What will be the position and costs regarding access to international supplies on Brexit should the UK leave the internal energy market?
 What assurances can the Minister give that reliable access will be not only maintained but increased further?

-The challenge of leaving the EU will impact on the energy market, as it will with others.
+The challenge of leaving the EU will impact on the energy market, as it will on others.
 To foreshadow the debate in your Lordships’ House later this week, Britain’s membership of Euratom is also crucial, with Britain’s wider civil nuclear strategy unclear.
 Putting aside the reasons, and their validity, for leaving Euratom, leaving will have three key consequences.
 First, it will be more difficult to ensure a long-term supply of nuclear fuel, of which the UK has no domestic sources.
 In concluding that Britain must leave Euratom, can the Minister be confident that this will not reduce access to nuclear fuel?
 Secondly, leaving Euratom risks the timely supply and supply chains of isotopes used in nuclear medicines.
 Thirdly, leaving Euratom risks access to nuclear research funds, scientific programmes and scientists.
 Are the Government being consistent in their reasoning regarding energy policy?

 Regarding nuclear power and its supply to Hinkley Point C, the report has highlighted issues around the cost, value for money and when it is likely to be redundant.
 Can the Minister answer the critics who argue that a gap in supply could open up in the mid-2020s?
 My noble friend Lord Hollick underlined the growing difficulties with Hinkley Point C in his opening remarks and several noble Lords have spoken passionately on its finances.
 The noble Lords, Lord Howell and Lord Kerr, devoted their speeches to the risks of this undertaking.